davidalvarezdlt/skeltorch/docs/examples/mnist.md

 epoch.

 For the case of the test split, as there already exists a unique ``torch.utils.data.Dataset`` object, we can simply set ``shuffle=True`` to shuffle the data on every epoch.
-We will extract the batch size from the configuration file.
+We will extract the batch size from the configuration file:

 ```
 def load_loaders(self, data_path, num_workers):